-Yes, the payments will be available to eligible graduates looking to do a further undergraduate or postgraduate degree in nursing, midwifery and many of the allied health professions.
+Yes, the payments are available to eligible graduates looking to do a further undergraduate or postgraduate degree in nursing, midwifery and many of the allied health professions.
 New postgraduate pre-registration nursing, midwifery and allied health professional students can also access loans from the Student Loans Company.

-Please note that those students studying paramedicine as a second degree will have eligibility assessed on a case-by-case basis from September 2022.
+Please note that those students studying paramedicine as a second degree have their eligibility assessed on a case-by-case basis.